magento/knowledge-base/src/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

 promoted: True
 ---

 Adobe Commerce on cloud infrastructure 2.4.4 will not support versions of ElasticSearch after 7.10.
-You will need to switch to OpenSearch 1.2.x when upgrading to version 2.4.4.
-Adobe Commerce will provide detailed instructions closer to the 2.4.4 version release.
+You must switch to OpenSearch 1.2.x before upgrading to 2.4.4.
+Adobe will provide detailed instructions closer to the 2.4.4 GA release.

 Starting Q1 2022, Adobe Commerce is adding support for Elastic Search 7.16 and OpenSearch 1.2 in all Q1 2022 releases (2.4.4, 2.4.3-p2,2.3.7-p3).
 In 2.4.4, Adobe Commerce hosted in the cloud will move to OpenSearch as their default search engine hence merchants once upgraded to 2.4.4+ will need to use OpenSearch in place of ElasticSearch.
 Adobe Commerce merchants hosted on-premise have the option to use ElasticSearch or OpenSearch as both will be supported by the Adobe Commerce application.